Margaret Flockton Award 2025

 Label your biography as follows: SURNAME biography (eg. WARDROP biography.docx).

-A folder containing biographies of the contributing artists is compiled each year for visitors to refer to.
-For your biography a template has been provided on the link above with fields for your name, date and place of birth; education and career highlights; publication and exhibition history; website and email contact details.
-A scanned portrait or suitable passport photo of the artist is also to be inserted in the delineated spot in the template.
-Otherwise, a digital photo can be emailed separately.
+For your biography an example has been provided on the link below with fields for your name, date and place of birth; education and career highlights; publication and exhibition history; website and email contact details.
+A suitable photo of the artist can be included.

 Please limit the length of your biography to under two A4 pages.

 Note: Original artworks are neither exhibited nor sold at the Margaret Flockton Award Exhibition.
-If artists wish to provide an email or professional website address for direct enquiries regarding sales/other from the customer, they must enter those details on the biography template and consent to their use via the entry form.
+If artists wish to provide an email or professional website address for direct enquiries please enter details on the label/s and biography and consent to their use via the entry form/s.

 4. Supply a taxonomic description